DFE-Digital/search-prototype/Dfe.Data.SearchPrototype/Web/Tests/AcceptanceTests/README.md

 This test suite contains automated tests that check the functional and non-functional aspects of the search prototype application.

+## Prerequisites

+Currently only supports chrome browser, so ensure you have the chrome browser installed.

 ## Test Levels

 - Functional